 Gingivitis is inflammation of the gums, and that is a tell-tale sign of the condition.
 Gingivitis or periodontitis can involve a bacterial infection, and inflammation is your body’s response to an injury or infection.
 The four standard signs of inflammation are pain, redness, swelling, and a higher temperature than normal.

 If you have inflammation around your teeth, your gum disease may have progressed to the more serious condition of periodontitis.
-Dr. Wilma Shen DDS can evaluate your case using a scope, or small ruler.
+Our doctor can evaluate your case using a scope, or small ruler.
 The ruler is used to measure the pockets around your teeth, with a depth of one to three millimeters being normal.

 3. Your teeth seem to be moving around.